DallanQ/cartographers/QA.md

 [monster-scoring](https://boardgamegeek.com/thread/2750029/monster-scoring)

-> I juust played my first game and I lost a point for unfilled squares adjacent to a monster.Do I lose points in each season for the same unfilled squares adjacent to a monster, or is it only counted once?
+> I just played my first game and I lost a point for unfilled squares adjacent to a monster.Do I lose points in each season for the same unfilled squares adjacent to a monster, or is it only counted once?

 Yes, you lose points for unfilled squares adjacent to a monster at the end of each season, even if they were counted in previous seasons.
 Your map is reevaluated at the end of every season, with no memory of previous scores, meaning any unfilled spaces next to monsters will continue to count against you in each scoring phase.